 Transcatheter Aortic Valve Replacement (TAVR)

-- TAVR is a less invasive way to replace your aortic valve without requiring open heart surgery.
+- TAVR is a less invasive way to replace your aortic valve without opening the chest.

 - During the TAVR procedure, a small tube is used to insert a bioprosthetic valve inside your diseased valve.